kroxylicious/kroxylicious-junit5-extension/README.md

 When multiple constraints are provided they will _all_ be satisfied.

-The cluster that will be provisioned using the fastest available mechanism, because your development inner loop is a precious thing.
+The cluster will be provisioned using the fastest available mechanism, because your development inner loop is a precious thing.

 ## Provisioning mechanisms